NatWest: Services

-The NatWest One account is a secured personal account with the Royal Bank of Scotland.

 NatWest Insurance Services acts as intermediary and broker for general insurance, policies are underwritten by UK Insurance Limited.
 Life Protector and Guaranteed Bond products are provided by National Westminster Life Assurance.

 The Royal Bank of Scotland International trades as NatWest International in Jersey, Guernsey, the Isle of Man and Gibraltar.
 In 2010, RBS Intermediary Partners was renamed NatWest Intermediary Solutions.

-National Westminster Bank use the following series of six digit sorting codes formatted into three pairs separated by hyphens:
+National Westminster Bank use the following series of six-digit sorting codes formatted into three pairs separated by hyphens: